Vitamin B12 (Cobalamin)

 Vitamin B12, also known as cobalamin, plays a crucial role in the body's methylation process.
 Methylation is a biochemical process that is essential for various bodily functions, including DNA synthesis, neurotransmitter production, and detoxification.

 Individuals with the MTHFR gene mutation may have difficulty converting folic acid into its active form, methylfolate, which is necessary for the methylation process.
-This can lead to a buildup of homocysteine, an amino acid that has been linked to an increased risk of cardiovascular disease, neurological disorders, and migraines.
+This can lead to a buildup of homocysteine, an amino acid that has been linked to an increased risk of cardiovascular disease and other health issues.

 Supplements for MTHFR and Migraines